 I use dark blue CD-Rs (Verbatim DataLife Plus CD-Rs) all the time.

--Thanks go out to "Jukata D'n'B Producer" for the answers to the 2 rumors above.
+-Thanks go out to "Jukata D'n'B Producer" for the answers to the 2 myths listed above.

 You can't use a game enhancer to play backups/imports: FALSE